LCJGT Division Descriptions

 Starting Divisions for LCJGT Returning Players:

-Returning players will usually start in the division they played in for their final event in 2018.
+Returning players will usually start in the division they played in for their final event in the previous year.
 There are some exceptions to this:

 Starting Divisions for Players new to LCJGT: